SafiUllahAshfaq/url-shortner/README.md

 - I have decided to go with MongoDB as this is a simple CRUD application and MongoDB is a good fit for such applications
 - Being a NoSQL database, it is easy to scale MongoDB horizontally by adding more nodes to the cluster.
 This will help in scaling the application in future

+#### - Maintaining visits on a shortUrl

+- For hot data, i have decided to keep them in Redis
+- For cold data, i have written bulk update logic to save the visits periodically in MongoDB

 #### - Caching

 - I am using redis cache to store shortUrl -> originalUrl mapping.
 This will help in reducing the load on the database and also helps with faster retrieval of originalUrl for a given shortUrl